IRIS-Solutions-Team/irispie-pages/docs/index.md

-:octicons-home-24: Welcome to Iris Pie
+:octicons-home-24: Welcome to IrisPie
 =======================================

-Iris Pie is a Python package for macroeconomic modeling, integrating all the necessary functionality to support a variety of model development and model operation workflows.
+IrisPie is a Python package for macroeconomic modeling, integrating all the necessary functionality to support a variety of model development and model operation workflows.
 Its collection of classes and functions covers the following four main areas: